AdriKat2022/ToolkitUnityPackage/README.md

 Part of the goal of this package is to provide scripts that are easy to use and understand.
 But also to get better at writing code that is clean, efficient, maintainable, and documented.

 ### Rules I follow for this development

+#### Code Readability
 Here are the rules I believe are great to follow when writing code that I abide to for this package:
 - **Coherent naming convention**: Private fields are prefixed with an underscore, public properties and methods are PascalCase, and other fields and local variables are camelCase.
 - **Consistent code style**: The code's indentation and braces placement is kept consistent.
 - **Well-placed comments**: Comments are used to explain the code's purpose, and to provide additional information when necessary.
 The code is kept to be as self-explanatory as possible.
 - **Code documentation**: Public methods and properties are always documented (if not, it means I forgot, you have the permission to yell at me if you find one).

+#### Code Architecture
 - **Encapsulation**: Fields are kept private unless useful for the average user of the code.
 Direct references are avoided in general contexts, therefore, I tend more to use events and delegates actions for callbacks.
 - **Efficiency**: I attempt to write code that is efficient and optimized.
-I avoid unnecessary operations and try to keep the code as clean as possible.
+However, if the performance gain is negligeable, I'll still prioritize readability for better maintenance.
 - **Unity API usage**: I try to use the Unity API in the most efficient way possible.
 I avoid using `Update()` when it's not necessary, and I use `OnEnable()` and `OnDisable()` when needed.
 - **DRY principle**: I use inheritance, interfaces and composition accordingly on top of other OOP principles to keep the code maintainable and reusable.
+- **Event Driven**: Events are one of our best friends for keeping the code uncoupled.
+I use them whenever
 - **No magic numbers**: Using magic numbers in the code is close to banned.
 I use constants or serialized fields instead to keep the code extra flexible from the inspector.

-## Content
+## Content List
-I intend to make this package grow in power and make it as much handy as possible.
+I intend to make this package grow and add all the must-go features for fast development.
-With care and patience, it could even be useful for production.
+Some of the content could theoretically already be used for production.

-For the moment, here are the current contents of this package.
+Here is the current content of the package.

-### [***NEW***] Audio ecosystem
+### [***NEW***] Audio Ecosystem
 *Always had to repeat the same process again and again with Audio/Sound/NoiseManager?*
 ***Stop repeating !*** *The Toolkit AudioManager ecosystem will make you save valuable time.*
 - `AudioManager` **class**: Generalised audio singleton.
 Has got the classic Play/Pause/Stop methods.
 You can have as many audio channels as you want, and you can override the used audio channel while using those methods.